rpgfamaran-cpu/CS2-project/README.md

 1 ) 8 - Sampaguita
 2 ) 8 - Ilang-Ilang

-# prompts the user to manage a specific class
+#prompts the user to manage a specific class:

 + = add class
 Choose class number or +: 1